omidarmat/webDevNotes/react/react.md

 ## **Components**

 Components are the most fundamental concepts in React.
 React applications are entirely made out of components.
+Each component is a self-contained piece of the UI which contains its own data, JS logic, and appearance (JSX).

 In a real-world application, we can identify main components, and if we look with more precision, we can also identify some smaller components inside other major components.
 In React applications, it is very normal to **nest** components inside other components.